runpod/docs/docs/serverless/workers/custom-worker.md

 7. Leave the rest of the settings at their defaults.
 8. Click **Create Endpoint**.

-You should be automatically redirected to a dedicated detail page for your new endpoint.
+The system will redirect you to a dedicated detail page for your new endpoint.

 ### Option 2: Deploy using a GitHub repository